 Confirmative evaluation builds on the results and suggestions made during formative and summative evaluations.
 It allows evaluators to confirm the value of performance improvement packages and performers over time.
 Moreover, it aids organizations in deciding how to manage ongoing performance improvement activities.
 This article will go over the confirmative evaluation process, its scope, and purpose in depth.
 It will determine what it is and is not.
-In addition, it will discuss the confirmative evaluation model, as well as how it can help with learning and teaching.
+Additionally, it will discuss the confirmative evaluation model, as well as how it can help with learning and teaching.

 What Is Confirmative Evaluation?

 Confirmative evaluation is the process of gathering, analyzing, and interpreting facts and information to evaluate whether learners are still competent or whether the instructional materials are still effective.
 It urges educators to abandon linear models in favor of incorporating the evaluative process into every phase of the program.

 Confirmative assessment is a new approach to continuous quality improvement.
 Under this approach, students take assessments even after the educator finishes executing the instruction in the classroom.
 The ultimate purpose of confirmative evaluations is to determine whether the instruction is a success after a year.
 In addition, it also determines whether the technique the educators are using for teaching is still effective.